My confession: I've never used canvas before this article.

 To create our first canvas, we don't need to do much:

 This will create a default canvas element, which is 300x150 pixels.
 We can set the width and height on a canvas element or style it via

 It doesn't look like much since we haven't rendered anything on it.

 Creating our first shape on the HTML Canvas

 const canvas = document.getElementById('canvas');

-Now we have our actual canvas element, we need to specify it's context:
+Now we have our basic canvas element.
+We need to specify its context:

 const ctx = canvas.getContext('2d');